rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part00/README.md

 ## <a name="0-7"></a>0.7 - Enhanced Deprecation

 Java offers a couple of mechanisms to depracate the API.
-One is @deprecated in the Javadoc that's introduced JDK 1.1.
-And the other one is @Depracated with a capital D, which was introduced in Java SE 5, JDK 5.
+One is `@deprecated` in the Javadoc that's introduced JDK 1.1.
+The other one is `@Depracated` with a capital D, which was introduced in JDK 5.

 ### Using `@deprecated`